 The non examined assessment (NEA / coursework) will represent 50% of the total marks and final grading, and consist of a single integrated design and manufacture project, in response to the theme set by the examination board, taking account of the environmental, sustainable, social, economic and industrial commercial relevance.
 The design e-Portfolio will consist of approximately 20-25 PowerPoint slides, with design work on A3 paper, with all pupils completing a finished manufactured outcome(s).
 All pupils are expected to use CAD, CAM, and 3D printing as an integral part of this work.
 Pupils are also expected to conduct independent study outside of the supervised time.
-Pupils achieve extraordinarily highly in Design & Technology with over 70% of pupils achieving an A/A grade (Product Design) over the past few years and 40% A grades (National average 4%) in 2017.
-We envisage that this GCSE should be highly popular, as it is designed to be rigorous, academic and needed by universities and industry, and so should have a number of teaching groups.
+Pupils achieve extraordinarily highly in Design & Technology with over 60% of pupils achieving an A\/A grade (Product Design) over the past few years (National average 16% in 2018).
 The examination, which represents 50% of the total grading, has 15% of the marks awarded for mathematics use.